Phone: (808) 218-4852

-Seth counsels clients in the areas of business and real estate with an emphasis in general corporate matters, real estate transactions, and non-profit organizations.
-Within these areas, he has a broad range of experience, including:
+Seth counsels clients in the areas of general business matters, real estate transactions, and non-profit organizations.

 Seth has a Bachelor's Degree in Information Systems, Marketing, and Graphic Design, an M.B.A. from Chaminade University, and a J.D. from the William S. Richardson School of Law at the University of Hawaii.
 He served as a Law Clerk for the Honorable Robert J. Faris and Honorable Lloyd King for the United States Bankruptcy Court for the District of Hawai‘i before working as an attorney at several prominent law firms in Honolulu.